 Wild Play Garden

-The London Museum of Water and Steam opened a new community play garden for local familie and children in 2022.
+The London Museum of Water and Steam opened a new community play garden for local families and children in 2022.
 The Wild Play Garden has a massive mud kitchen, building blocks and a music wall in addition to the museum’s existing garden and art installations.

 Pump and Grind Coffee Shop